Diffusio-phoretic fast swelling of chemically responsive hydrogels

+The capability of osmosis to convert modest concentration differences into significant pressures underlies biological processes ranging from turgor pressure regulation in walled cells to the urea-water separation in the kidney, which inspired many applications for chemo-mechanical energy conversion~\cite{Kanahama2023, Schulgasser1997,GOTTSCHALK1964670,STEPHENSON197285,Brogioli2009,TUFA2018290, GEISE2011130,Werber2016,Logan2012,Siria2013,Siria2017,Kedem1961}.
+It also governs hydrogel expansion through solvent imbibition, and has enabled stimuli-responsive micron-scale gels for, e.g., soft actuation or synthetic homeostasis~\cite{Zhang2017,Ulijn2007,Shim2012,Khiabani2022,Yuk2017,Ma2013,Dong2006, Zabow2015,Skoge2014,Nerbonne2005,Peter2017}.
+Scaling up these gel designs, however, is hindered by the drastic reduction of their strain rate and power output since a gel with the shortest dimension $H$ and permeability $k_f$ typically absorbs the solvent at a rate $\tau^{-1}\sim k_f/H^2\,.$ Although increasing the pore size (i.e., higher $k_f$) mitigates this limitation, it reduces the density of the gel polymer network, compromising on its functionalization and in turn the gel responsiveness to external fields for effective chemo-mechanical energy transduction~\cite{Choudhary2022,epstein2014,Arens2017}.

-One chemically responsive system with a deformation rate that can exceed the poroelastic diffusion rate $\tau^{-1}$ through a tunable transient osmotic imbalance is the widely used polyacrylic acid (PAA) hydrogel~\cite{Korevaar2020}.
-Under neutral or basic pH, the PAA gel can arrest divalent copper ions Cu$^{2+}$ (or calcium ions Ca$^{2+}$) and contract with respect to its equilibrium height $H$ by the formation of COO$^--$Cu$^{2+}-$COO$^-$ chelates that remain kinetically stable over months without external Cu$^{2+}$ (Fig.~\ref{schematic}a)~\cite{Palleau2013}.
+One chemically responsive system with a deformation rate faster than $\tau^{-1}$ through a tunable transient osmotic imbalance is the polyacrylic acid (PAA) hydrogel~\cite{Korevaar2020}.
+Under neutral or basic pH, the PAA gel can arrest divalent copper ions Cu$^{2+}$ (or calcium ions Ca$^{2+}$ as a biological signal mediator~\cite{Korevaar2020, VELAZQUEZ20111252, Mahadevan2000}) and contract with respect to its equilibrium height $H$ by forming COO$^--$Cu$^{2+}-$COO$^-$ chelates that remain kinetically stable without external Cu$^{2+}$ (Fig.~\ref{schematic}a)~\cite{Palleau2013}.
 When HCl is delivered as a second stimulus, the dissolved acid rapidly displaces Cu$^{2+},$ releasing it to the fluid phase of the gel (Fig.~\ref{schematic}b).
-Although the formation of the stable carboxyl (COOH) groups this time in an acidic condition favors gel contraction~\cite{Longo2014, Longo2016}, the gel temporarily overcomes these contractile stresses and swells by $\sim$10$\%$ of $H$ over the total copper decomplexation time $\tau_{total}$ if $\tau_{total}<\tau\equiv H^2/D$ ($D:$ poroelastic diffusion constant; Table~\ref{table:simulations}).
-The swollen state is maintained until the Cu$^{2+}$ concentration equilibrates between the gel and the initially copper-free supernatant domain.
-Eventually, the gel contracts to the height favored by the carboxyl groups (Fig.~\ref{schematic}c).
-As a control experiment, adding CuSO$_4$ into the HCl solution suppressed the swelling, implying a reduction of the hypotonic character of the gel due to the temporary free copper gradient in the first place~\cite{Korevaar2020}.
+Although the formation of the stable carboxyl (COOH) groups (this time in an acidic condition) favors gel contraction~\cite{Longo2014, Longo2016, Drozdov2016}, the gel temporarily swells by $\sim$10$\%$ of $H$ over the total copper decomplexation time $\tau_{total}$ if $\tau_{total}<\tau\equiv H^2/D$ ($D:$ poroelastic diffusion constant).
+When the Cu$^{2+}$ concentration equilibrates between the gel and the initially copper-free supernatant domain, the gel contracts to the height favored by the carboxyl groups (Fig.~\ref{schematic}c).
+As a control experiment, adding CuSO$_4$ into the HCl solution suppressed the swelling, implying a reduction of the gel hypotonicity due to the temporary free copper gradient in the first place~\cite{Korevaar2020} (Sec.~S1 in~\cite{si_dimensionless_eq}).